 - Wash or sanitize hands often.
 Hand sanitizing stations are available throughout the building.

-- Complete temperature screening and health screening questions.
+- Answer health screening questions.

 Health Screening Questions